 This group consisting of Anthony Harrell, Cheyenne Harrell, Grady Harrell, Jacob Harrell & Jared Overton released their self titled debut album in 2008.
 They did not garner much success with the album despite positive reviews, and broke up shortly after to pursue solo projects.
 Brothers Jacob and Cheyenne went on to form the duo Jake & Papa.

 The group made up of Robert Curry, Willie Taylor, Michael “Big Mike” McCluney, Qwanell “Que” Mosley, and Brian Angel were originally formed by P. Diddy for a season of his Making the Band reality show.
 Their first two albums reached #1 on the charts.
 Unfortunately the group has suffered many break ups over the years along with many reunions.
 Each of the members has released solo music in some form over the past decade.
 The group’s most recent project was the EP “The Return” in 2014.
 They released a new album called “A New Day” in 2018.
 They were also to be a part of the “TB: The Reunion Tour” in 2019 which eventually was scrapped.
-Currently, the group consists of four of the original members besides Brian Angel.
+Currently, the group continues to tour with all five original members

 Luke & Q